 City of Homer City Council Work Session (January 2024)

 On Monday, January 22, 2024 HDR presented harbor baseline conditions during the City of Homer City Council Work Session.
 HDR gathered public data to develop numerical models of the existing conditions that focused on the Homer Spit and harbor to establish baseline conditions.
 Conditions include water level, wind, topography, and bathymetry.
 The purpose of the numerical model is to determine design conditions for conceptual design of alternatives, and to act as the “no action” alternative.
 An report will be submitted to the USACE for review.

 City Council Work Session Presentation

 Public Meeting recap

-The City of Homer recently conducted the first public meeting for the Homer Harbor Expansion feasibility study on September 23, 2023, from 10:00 am to 12:30 pm at the Kachemak Bay College.
+The City of Homer conducted the first public meeting for the Homer Harbor Expansion feasibility study on September 23, 2023, from 10:00 am to 12:30 pm at the Kachemak Bay College.
 The meeting featured a presentation, an in-depth workshop covering key elements of the Charter Document, a report of workshop findings, and concluded with a live questions and answers.